udaykiriti/CP/README.md

 ## 📂 What's Inside?

-- **🛠️ Templates:** Handy C++ starter templates, macros, and quick setups.
+- **🛠️ Templates:** Starter code, macro definitions, and snippets to speed up your CP coding.
-- **📑 Notes:** Concise and clear explanations of algorithms, data structures, and techniques.
+- **📑 Notes:** Algorithms and data structure notes in a concise, digestible format.
-- **📘 Book Code:** Implementations and solutions from classic CP books like CP3, CLRS, etc.
+- **📘 Book Code:** Code and exercises from CP books like:
+  - *Competitive Programming 3 (CP3)* by Steven & Felix Halim
+  - *Introduction to Algorithms* (CLRS)
+  - *Elements of Programming Interviews*
-- **🔥 Problems:** Solved problems from Codeforces, AtCoder, LeetCode, and more.
+- **🔥 Problems:** Solutions from Codeforces, AtCoder, LeetCode, HackerRank, and more.

 ---

 ## 🚀 Quick Start

-Clone the repository:
+To use this repository:

 ```bash
 git clone https://github.com/udaykiriti/CP.git
 cd CP